M-salah-8/gamifier/README.md

 Connect google account with email.
 ## Install Packages
 flutter pub get.\
-Then run build_runner command for code generation.\
-flutter pub run build_runner build.
+Then run build_runner command for code generation: flutter pub run build_runner build.

 * Author:M-salah-8
 * if you like this please star it and follow me.